 - having regular blood transfusions (usually every 3–4 weeks) to treat the anaemia

 Sometimes children who have significant symptoms from sickle cell anaemia may be offered a bone marrow transplant.
 Some researchers are now experimenting with gene therapy to treat the disease.

 Living with sickle cell anaemia

-If you have sickle cell disease, it’s important to try and stay as healthy as possible.
+If you have sickle cell disease, it’s important to try to and stay as healthy as possible.
 Take steps to manage pain, avoid infections and practice good food hygiene.